-4. Spend an afternoon in the Bavarian town of Leavenworth
+4. Day trip to the Bavarian town of Leavenworth

 If you suddenly get the itch to explore a Bavarian village with alpine style architecture, great beer and Cascade Mountain vistas, head to Leavenworth, WA.
-Less than an hour drive from Coeur d’Alene will transport you to as authentic of a Germanic town as you could ever dream of while remaining on US soil.
+A 4 hour drive from Coeur d’Alene, you will be transported to an authentic Germanic town as you could ever dream of while remaining on US soil.

 Be prepared to wait in line at The Bavarian Bakery for perfectly sweet and flaky bear claws as well as encountering a worthy wait to be seated for the most delicious schnitzel at Andreas Keller Restaurant.

 This small town draws a big crowd.
 With a lively atmosphere, great food options, streets lined by markets, and outdoor music, you really will wonder if you should have brought your passport.

 Psst!
 We spent 8 months living in this special mountain town and completely fell in love!
 We have a complete guide to experiencing the magic of Leavenworth for those of you who want to spend more time here.

 Sign up for a guided tour to meet Lady Godiva and Bambi, just a couple of the stars on the ranch and learn firsthand the work that goes into maintaining an Alpaca ranch.

 For all you animal lovers, the ranch also raises mini-donkeys, chickens, goats, horses, llamas, and cattle.